alexkroman-assembly/opennotes/README.md

 ### Interacting with Transcripts

-You can interact with your transcripts using the AIChat tool.
-Choose your preferred interface:
+Use AIChat to explore your transcripts via CLI or web interface.

 #### Command Line Interface (CLI)